 We will continue to grow, work with more clients, and help them solve a wider variety of problems.
 We want to invest in building more capabilities that can be used to solve complex problems quickly, subsequently bringing value to our customers.
 We want to create a company that is sizeable and can have

 AIM: Moving on, let’s talk about the analytics community as a whole.
-From across the industry, what do you think are the generic trends in analytics industry?
+From across the industry, what do you think are the general trends in the analytics industry?

 MK: Right now is a good time for analytics.
 10 years back very few people talked about analytics, but now everyone understands what analytics is.
-Ability to collect more data coupled with the advent of efficient Big Data technologies has enabled new use cases in analytics, which were not possible earlier.
-Ever increasing computing power is bringing to life game-changing algorithms.
-Applications around Internet of Things and Artificial Intelligence are manifestations of the above.
+The ability to collect more data coupled with the advent of efficient Big Data technologies has enabled new use cases in analytics, which were not possible earlier.
+Ever-increasing computing power is bringing to life game-changing algorithms.
+Applications around the Internet of Things and Artificial Intelligence are manifestations of the above.

 There is an increase in the interest levels of customers to invest in analytics.
-My projection in that investment in analytics will grow five-fold in the next five years.
-At the same time, with the increased of portfolio of work, people will automate several parts of it, making adoption easier.
+My projection is that investment in analytics will grow five-fold in the next five years.
+At the same time, with the increase of portfolio of work, people will automate several parts of it, making adoption easier.
 Advanced analytics that can create differentiation for a client in mature markets, will still remain of high business value.
-Right now, advanced analytics is 5-10% of entire analytics industry, and this will increase significantly.
+Right now, advanced analytics is 5-10% off the entire analytics industry, and this will increase significantly.